 NVIDIA is a multinational technology company that designs graphics processing units (GPU) for the gaming and professional markets.

-Mitchell, a junior software engineering student, will begin his font-end developer internship at NVIDIA in May 2021.
+Mitchell, a junior software engineering student, will begin his front-end developer internship at NVIDIA in May 2021.
 As an intern, he will help build graphical user interfaces (GUIs) for GPU services for cloud computing in the fields of deep learning and AI.

 “I’m excited to work for and contribute to a company of such high prestige in the technology industry,” said Mitchell.
 “Also, I get to experience California for three months so that’s a plus as well.
 I’ve never been there.”